frank038/wlmonitorset/README.md

 Command line night light application for wlroots compositors.
 This work is from wlsunset.

 In development and testing stage.
+Dusk and two curves option are in to do state.

 How to build: